cloudexplain/xaiflow/README.md

-# Xflow
+# xaiflow

 **Interactive Explainable AI Reports for MLflow**

 > **Note**: This library is in early development and the API may change.
 Use with caution in production environments.

-Xflow integrates seamlessly with MLflow to generate interactive HTML reports for SHAP analysis.
+xaiflow integrates seamlessly with MLflow to generate interactive HTML reports for SHAP analysis.
 Instead of static charts and images, you get rich, interactive visualizations that stakeholders can explore and understand.

 ## What We're Trying to Achieve